The 14th Mechatronics Forum International Conference

 Conference Proceedings and Scope:

-The conference proceedings were distributed on USB to the conference delegates and printed copies can be ordered from Curran Associates Inc (link will be updated when the proceedings become available).
-Proceedings general info and index.
+The conference proceedings were distributed on USB to the conference delegates and printed copies can be ordered directly from Curran Associates Inc For Table of Contents preview: Proceedings general info and index.

 The scope of the conference covers any of the mechatronics disciplines, in particular but not exclusively: